Best Cold Weather Running Gear of 2024

 Best Cold Weather Running Gear - Black Diamond Distance Spike Traction Device - product photo

-Not long after this traction device hit the market, the Black Diamond Distance Spike became the go-to choice for the iRunFar team.
+Not long after hitting the market, the Black Diamond Distance Spike became the go-to choice for the iRunFar team.
 The design is reminiscent of a mountaineering crampon, with a rubber wrap around the back and sides of the shoes, a fabric toe cap, and a pull tab at the heel to make it easy to put on.
 The device securely fits on shoes and provides plenty of grip on snow and ice, even on steep slopes.
+We trusted them in conditions where we were nervous about using other similar traction devices.

-Considering their traction and toe coverage, with 14 spikes at eight millimeters long, the Distance Spike is exceptionally light.
-This design cuts the weight nearly in half compared to other traditional full-spike traction devices available today.
-The spikes are made of stainless steel and are heat-treated for strength, corrosion, and wear resistance.
+Considering its traction and toe coverage, the Distance Spike is exceptionally light.
+In addition to its 14 eight-millimeter-long spikes, this design cuts the weight nearly in half compared to traditional full-spike traction devices available today.
+The spikes are made of stainless steel and heat-treated for strength, corrosion, and wear resistance.

 Shop the Black Diamond Distance Spike